 Coming this autumn: an entertaining and illuminating collection of weird, wonderful and downright baffling words from the origins of English…

-Old English is the language we think we know until we actually see it.
-Used in England over a thousand years ago, it is rich with words that haven’t changed (word), others that are unrecognisable (neorxnawang – paradise) and some that are curiously mystifying (gafol-fisc – tax-fish).
+Old English is the language you think you know until you actually hear or see it.
+Used throughout much of Britain over a thousand years ago, it is rich with words that haven’t changed (like word), others that are unrecognisable (such as neorxnawang, or paradise) and some that are curious even in translation (gafol-fisc literally means tax-fish).

 The Wordhord: Daily Life in Old English will be published in the UK by Profile Books on 4 November 2021!